Induced entanglement entropy of harmonic oscillators in noncommutative phase space: Some Numerical Results

+$E_1$ is just the von Neumann entropy of the reduced states.
+Obviously, we have $E_1\geqslant E_2\geqslant E_3\geqslant E_4$, and the equalities hold if and only if $\lambda=1$.
+It is known that the entropy measures the amount of information about the system.
+So this means that, in general, the quantum R\'{e}nyi entropy $S_\alpha(W)$ with smaller number $\alpha$ can give us more information about the physical systems.

 When $\lambda=1$, namely, $\mu=\nu=0$ or $\nu/\mu = m^2 \omega^2$ or $\mu\nu=\hbar^2$, the entanglement entropy of the harmonic oscillators reaches its minimum $E_\alpha^{\text{min}}(W_{00})=0$.
 This means that there is no entanglement in the oscillator system. $\mu=\nu=0$ is just the case in normal commutative space. $\mu\nu=\hbar^2$ will cause some singularity, and we usually assume $|\mu\nu|\ll \hbar^2$.
 For the case $\nu/\mu = m^2 \omega^2$, there is also no entanglement in the system, while there is the noncommutativity in the phase space.
-But in our opinion, the parameters $\mu$ and $\nu$ reflect the intrinsic noncommutativity between positions and momenta respectively (just like the Planck constant encodes the noncommutativity of position and momentum), which should be independent on the parameters of concrete physical models.
+But in our opinion, the parameters $\mu$ and $\nu$ reflect the intrinsic noncommutativity between positions and momenta, respectively (just like the Planck constant encodes the noncommutativity of position and momentum), which should be independent on the parameters of concrete physical models.

 In other cases, the entanglement entropy of the system is always positive, $E_\alpha(W_{00})>0$.
 This means that the subsystems are mixed states while the whole system is in a pure state.
 So there is entanglement in the harmonic oscillators in noncommutative phase space, while it vanishes in normal commutative phase space.
 This is an entanglement-like effect caused by the noncommutativity of the phase space.
+To our knowledge, this result has not been reported in the literatures.